 - Frequent cleaning and sanitation of high touch and high traffic areas during events.

 - Hand sanitizer provided throughout the facility.

 - Physical distancing protocols established, including working with clients on adapted seating arrangements in meeting spaces.
-Clear signage in both front and back of house will reinforce COVID-19 policies enforced by staff.
-Front of house signage will be placed in public common areas such as lobbies, elevators, and at entryways.
+Clear signage in both front and back of house reinforces COVID-19 policies enforced by staff.
+Front of house signage is placed in public common areas such as lobbies, elevators, and at entryways.

 - All guests and staff are required to wear face coverings.

-- A COVID-19 compliance staff member will be present during every event to ensure appropriate physical distancing and facial coverings practices are in place.
+- A COVID-19 compliance staff member is present during every event to ensure appropriate physical distancing and facial coverings practices are in place.

 - Staggered event times will be utilized if there are multiple events in the facility.

 - Creative modifications to food service with more pre-packaged individual service items.